fadedlamp42/faded-writing/README.md

 #### LLMs and "jetpacking"

+Rather than spreading time thinner to get more shallow work done, use the same time to go deep on a smaller surface area, then use that example with an LLM to extend that deepness geometrically (non-linear productivity!)

 A great bonus of a text-based life is the smooth interface it creates with LLMs.

 - `psql` `\d+` can be copied directly into a prompt to immediately pass relevant context into either a chat interface or Copilot with a comment block

 ##### Data - Grafana

+- JSON variable transfers
+    - Can also use to write and find TODOs
+- Shared library panels and underlying philosophy (panels exist in isolation and can be combined into more general and specific dashboards depending on **activity** without duplicating effort)
+    - Should usually start with a specific dashboard that includes deep, granular views about a certain topic (e.g. ClickHouse or the API servers)
+    - Panels can then be added to the library and reused in more general dashboards to combine increasingly distant context to make finding correlations *much* easier (see Span explorer)
+    - Panels and variables won't update if you select nothing, so I used a  "custom all value" of " " to allow selecting nothing.
+- The danger of lines and the impression of continuation
+    - Thin bars > lines, but disconnection thresholds can work for multiple series
+    - Be very careful about using cumulative bars, they can hide conflicting or subtle trends

 ##### Organizations - Slack